catamphetamine/libphonenumber-js/README.md

 ## Customizing metadata

-This library comes prepackaged with three flavours of [metadata](#metadata):
+This library comes prepackaged with three flavors of [metadata](#metadata):

-* `metadata.full.json` — contains everything, including all regular expressions for precise phone number validation and getting phone number type, but weighs `140 kilobytes`.
+* `metadata.full.json` — contains everything, including all regular expressions for precise phone number validation and getting phone number type, but is about `140 kilobytes` in size.
-* `metadata.min.json` — (default) the minimal one, doesn't contain regular expressions for precise phone number validation and getting phone number type, weighs `75 kilobytes`.
+* `metadata.min.json` — (default) the minimal one, doesn't contain regular expressions for precise phone number validation and getting phone number type, is about `75 kilobytes` in size.
-* `metadata.mobile.json` — contains regular expressions for precise **mobile** phone number validation, weighs `105 kilobytes`.
+* `metadata.mobile.json` — is the "full" metadata which _only_ supports mobile numbers, is about `105 kilobytes` in size.

-Furthermore, if only a specific set of countries is needed in a project, and a developer really wants to reduce the resulting bundle size, say, by 50 kilobytes (even when including all regular expressions for precise phone number validation and getting phone number type), then he can generate such custom metadata and pass it as an extra argument to this library's functions.
+Sometimes, if only a specific set of countries is needed in a project, and a developer really wants to reduce the resulting bundle size, say, by 50 kilobytes (even when including all regular expressions for precise phone number validation and getting phone number type), then they can generate such custom metadata and pass it as the last argument to this library's "core" (used to be called "custom") functions.

 <details>
 <summary>See generate custom metadata instructions.</summary>